 Concerns over the children’s last names are rather common.
 It’s a lot more common when the parents aren’t married and already have a child.
 Suppose the parents are divorced or legally separated at the time of the baby’s birth, and the mother chooses to give the infant her last name.
 In that case, the question of the child’s legal name will likely emerge during any later matters involving support payments, custody, or visitation.

 It is not difficult to petition a court to change a child’s name.
 You’ll need a few simple forms, most of which are free on the county court’s website.
 A court may grant a name change, but only if doing so is seen to be in the best interests of the child.
 If the other parent objects to the name change, you will have to go to court for a disputed hearing, where your chances of getting your way may be diminished significantly depending on the specifics of your case.
+In such situations, consulting with a family law attorney in Chandler can help ensure that your legal rights are protected throughout the process.”

-The Subjectivity of Best Interests of the Child
+The Subjectivity of Best Interests of the Child – Changing A Child’s Last Name in Arizona

 If a judge determines that it is in the child’s “best interests,” they will grant a name change.
 However, because this is a subjective criterion, there is often an opportunity for reasonable individuals to disagree on whether or not a name change is in the child’s best interests.
 However, some cases are much simpler than others.